Upland Hills School: Location

 The school is located in northern Oakland County on 12 acre of woods and rolling meadows in Oxford.
 The school is surrounded by the Upland Hills Ecological Awareness Center, Upland Hills Farm and Bald Mountain Recreation Area.

 It is an independent school founded in 1971 by parents who were determined to create a school that protected, fostered, defended and nurtured the creativity and wonder of childhood.
 Inspired by the collective works of R. Buckminster Fuller and J. Krishnamurti, the school is devoted to thinking in whole systems and developing tools for self-awareness.
 The curriculum of the school embraces the theory of multiple intelligences and uses a developmental approach pioneered by Jean Piaget, Lawrence Kohlberg and Susanne Cook-Greuter.
 The school started experimenting with alternative energy in 1973 and has continued to develop an ecologically sustainable curriculum using tools and artifacts to demonstrate the effectiveness of working with nature's design.
 In 2010, the school installed 40 PV solar panels that generate over 10 KW of electrical energy moving it a step closer to becoming a net energy school.

+The Community-Supported Agriculture, or CSA, serves as an outdoor classroom, allowing students to plant seeds, harvest, and learn about the food cycle.
+Additionally, the Karen Joy Theatre has been an integral part of curriculum since the school's founding, integrating performance, teamwork, and the magic of wonder.